AngryMaciek/angry-computations/README.md

 The following software repository presents a specialised, postgraduate-level monographic course dedicated to efficient scientific computing.
-Its main focus are the interfacing mechanisms between labgauges widely used and popular amongst data scientists: Python and R to a low-level but much faster C++.
+Its main focus are the interfacing mechanisms between langauges widely used and popular amongst data scientists: _Python_ and _R_ to a low-level but much faster _C++_.

 ### Scope & target audience